-SP or IdP initiated: Tableau Online supports SAML authentication that begins at the identity provider (IdP) or service provider (SP).
+SP or IdP initiated: Tableau Cloud supports SAML authentication that begins at the identity provider (IdP) or service provider (SP).

 Tableau Bridge reconfiguration required: Tableau Bridge supports SAML authentication, but an authentication change requires reconfiguring the Bridge client.
-For information, see Effects on Tableau Bridge of changing authentication type.
+For information, see Effects of changing authentication type on Tableau Bridge.

-Tableau Online users with SAML credentials can also sign in to their site from Tableau Desktop or the Tableau Mobile app.
-For best compatibility, we recommend that the Tableau client application version matches that of Tableau Online.
+Tableau Cloud users with SAML credentials can also sign in to their site from Tableau Desktop or the Tableau Mobile app.
+For best compatibility, we recommend that the Tableau client application version matches that of Tableau Cloud.

-Connecting to Tableau Online from Tableau Desktop or Tableau Mobile uses a service provider initiated connection.
+Connecting to Tableau Cloud from Tableau Desktop or Tableau Mobile uses a service provider initiated connection.

-When a user signs in to Tableau Online, Tableau Online sends a SAML request (
+When a user signs in to Tableau Cloud, Tableau Cloud sends a SAML request (

 Work with your Identity Provider and internal IT team to confirm that this value will be included as part of the IdP’s SAML response.

-When you change the site’s authentication type, publishers who use Tableau Bridge for scheduled extract refreshes will need to unlink their Bridge client and re-authenticate using the new method.
+When you change the site’s authentication type or modify the IdP, publishers who use Tableau Bridge for scheduled extract refreshes will need to unlink and relink the client, and re-authenticate using the new method or IdP configuration.

-Unlinking the Bridge client removes all data sources, so users will also need to set up all of their refresh schedules again.
-The change in authentication type does not affect Bridge live queries or refreshes that run directly from the Tableau Online site (such as for underlying data in the cloud).
+The change in authentication type does not affect Bridge live queries or refreshes that run directly from the Tableau Cloud site (such as for underlying data in the cloud).

 We recommend that you alert Bridge users to changes in their site authentication before you make it.
 Otherwise, they will become aware through authentication errors they get from the Bridge client, or when the client opens with a blank data source area.

-You configure SAML using XML metadata documents that are generated by Tableau Online and by the IdP.
-During the authentication process, the IdP and Tableau Online exchange authentication information using these XML documents.
+You configure SAML using XML metadata documents that are generated by Tableau Cloud and by the IdP.
+During the authentication process, the IdP and Tableau Cloud exchange authentication information using these XML documents.
 If the XML does not meet the requirements, errors can occur when you configure SAML or when users try to sign in.

-Tableau Online accepts only HTTP POST requests for SAML communications.
-HTTP Redirect is not supported.
-In the SAML metadata XML document that is exported by the IdP, the Binding attribute must be set to HTTP-POST.
+Tableau Cloud supports HTTP POST and REDIRECT requests for SAML communications.
+In the SAML metadata XML document that is exported by the IdP, the